MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 > [!div class="mx-imgBorder"]
 > ![Application lifecycle management](media/app-lifecycle.png "Application lifecycle management")

+In AI Builder, all the environments need to be provided with a Microsoft Dataverse database.

+Moving models between environments can be done through the solution concept.
+Solutions are vehicles to move components between Power Platform environments.
+For more information, go to [Introduction to solutions](/powerapps/developer/data-platform/introduction-solutions/).

+For more information on how to distribute an AI model as a solution component, go to [Distribute your AI model](distribute-model.md).

 ### Environment lifecycle

 AI Builder models are fully moved, along with user data, during environment backup/restore and environment copy operations.

-After restore and copy operations, form processing and object detection models may be under the *importing* state.
-This is due to the backend copy of binary models between Azure storages (which is the same principle as model import).
+After restore and copy operations, form processing and object detection models may be under the *importing* state for a few minutes while copies are made in the backend.

 ## Backup and restore